 - 2. The minimum size of an off-street loading berth shall be 10 feet by 50 feet, with a height clearance of 14 feet, exclusive of driveways and maneuvering space.
 The loading berth shall be designed and located to preclude the need of a delivery vehicle to back onto a public right-of-way. - Loading and unloading spaces shall not constitute required off-street parking space; nor shall any offstreet parking area be used for off-street loading purposes.
 No loading area may be located in the required yards. - 4.
-The number and size of loading berths required by this Part may be reduced by up to fifty (50) percent or by one berth, whichever is greater, by the agency responsible for approval of off-street parking facilities upon demonstration by the applicant that the proposed building or use can be adequately served by fewer and/or smaller berths than is required by this Part. - B. The following requirements for loading areas shall be applicable to uses within the B-2 zoning district: - New buildings or uses shall provide truck loading or unloading areas adequate to serve the proposed use.
-The Planning Commission Director shall determine the minimum number and size of off-street loading berths required. - 2.
-The proposed building or use may fulfill minimum loading requirements by providing a combination of both off-street loading berths and on-street loading zones.
-The Planning Commission Director shall make a determination of the minimum number and size of off-street loading berths based on a review of the development and circulation plans and other supporting documentation submitted by the applicant.
+The number and size of loading berths required by this Part may be reduced by up to fifty (50) percent or by one berth, whichever is greater, by the agency responsible for approval of off-street parking facilities upon demonstration by the applicant that the proposed building or use can be adequately served by fewer and/or smaller berths than is required by this Part. - B. The following requirements for loading areas shall be applicable to uses within the B-2 zoning district: - 1.
+New buildings or uses shall provide truck loading or unloading areas adequate to serve the proposed use.
+The Planning Commission Director shall determine the minimum number and size of off-street loading berths required.

-Article 12: Sign Regulations Note: The Planning Commission office maintains copies of current sign ordinances in effect in all jurisdictions.
+Article 12: Sign Regulations

+Note: The Planning Commission office maintains copies of current sign ordinances in effect in all jurisdictions.